estuary/flow/site/docs/reference/Connectors/capture-connectors/MySQL/MySQL.md

 ### Insufficient Binlog Retention

-If your capture fails with a `"binlog retention period is too short"` error, it is informing you that the MariaDB binlog retention period is set to a dangerously low value.
+If your capture fails with a `"binlog retention period is too short"` error, it is informing you that the MySQL binlog retention period is set to a dangerously low value.

 The concern is that if a capture is disabled or the server becomes unreachable for longer than the binlog retention period, the database might delete a binlog segment which the capture isn't yet done with.
 If this happens then change events have been permanently lost, and the only way to get the capture running again is to skip ahead to a portion of the binlog which still exists.
 For correctness this requires backfilling the current contents of all tables from the source, and so we prefer to avoid it as much as possible.
 It's much easier to just set up your binlog retention with enough wiggle room to recover from temporary failures.